shanks-d/path_merger/README.md

 ![vectorSum](media/vectorSum.png)

-> [!NOTE]
-> The angle between the path 2 component and the resultant component is represented by $\theta$.
-We maintain the previous and current values of $\theta$ at every iteration to compute the difference in $\theta$.

 Here, path 1 component is the path segment between the previous and current index of path 1, similar is the case for path 2 component.
 The differential compoment is the line segment that points to the current waypoint index of path 2 from the current index of the merged path.
 It as a vector representing the error distance between path 2 and the merged path at that instance.
 Finally, the inertial component is the path segment between the previous and current waypoint index of the merged path.
 The resultant component is computed by evaluating the following expression,

 ```math